Starla2u/ReverseShellBotnet/README.md

-# A reverse shell that can be used for botnet etc
+# A reverse shell that can be used for botnet etc with discord webhook notifys for user

 TODO
 - [ ] Add commands that